 Artificial Intelligence: The White Side

-The White House has published a press release as well as a report on AI, specifically highlighting the Administrations’ plans with AI, how it will handle cybersecurity, and what impact it will have on the economy and the workforce in the US.
+The White House has published a press release as well as a report on Artificial Intelligence, specifically highlighting the Administrations’ plans with AI, how it will handle cybersecurity, and what impact it will have on the economy and the workforce in the US.
 It’s clear that machine learning and AI is growing exponentially in both value and strength, almost on a daily basis.

 When we refer to the white side of AI, we refer to all the good and helpful areas where AI can be an asset to us.
-There are many examples from our day-to-day life, and here are some that refer to organizational cybersecurity:
+There are many examples from our day-to-day life, and here are some that refer to enterprise cybersecurity:

 Organizations face a growing challenge in terms of cyber security, as the areas they have to protect continually expand.
 Data has to be continually analyzed and this is where modern technology and AI comes in.